Alex-Zhu1/SSD/README.md

 2. Some prompts may not work well with **SD2.1**.
 In such cases, you can try using **IP2P** instead.

-3. We provide the evaluation metric code.
+3. We provide test [data](https://drive.google.com/file/d/1q5ReFKafdojNrRKHGroeYT_qO7LREoLn/view?usp=drive_link) and the evaluation metric code.

 ## Command Line